ElGuillermo/HLL_CRCON_Installer/README.md

 - Configure the first game server to be managed (`.env`, `compose.yaml`, CSRF verification and Scorebot urls)

 Tested on a Debian 12.

+## Install

+- Log into an SSH session on your Linux VPS
+- -